-We have reviewed the accompanying interim condensed statement of financial position of Kuwait Foundry Company K.S.C.P. (the "Company") as at 31 March 2022, and the related interim condensed statement of profit or loss and the interim condensed statement of comprehensive income, the interim condensed statement of changes in equity and the interim condensed statement of cash flows for the three-month period then ended.
+We have reviewed the accompanying interim condensed statement of financial position of Kuwait Foundry Company K.S.C.P. (the "Company") as at 30 June 2022, and the related interim condensed statement of profit or loss and the interim condensed statement of comprehensive income for the three-month and sixmonth periods then ended, the interim condensed statement of changes in equity and the interim condensed statement of cash flows for the six-month period then ended.
 The management of the Company is responsible for the preparation and presentation of the interim condensed financial information in accordance with International Accounting Standard IAS 34, Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on the interim condensed financial information based on our review.